Internment of Ukrainian Canadians

 Some were "paroled" from camps in 1916–17, many were put to work as unpaid workers on farms, mines, and railways, where labour was scarce.

-Much existing Canadian infrastructure from 1916-1917 was built by this unpaid labour.
+Much existing Canadian infrastructure from 1916 to 1917 was built by this unpaid labour.

 Another 80,000 were not imprisoned but were registered as "enemy aliens" and obliged to regularly report to the police and were required to carry identifying documents at all times or suffer punitive consequences.

 The embarrassment and trauma of internment caused many Ukrainians to change their family names, hide their imprisonment and abandon traditions due to fear of negative repercussions – causing PTSD and intergenerational trauma.
-In addition, some maintain that the Canadian government approved key records to be destroyed in the 1950s, leaving documentation to be based on individual family records and pleas to the local communities where the camps were located.
+In addition, some maintain that the Government of Canada approved key records to be destroyed in the 1950s, leaving documentation to be based on individual family records and pleas to the local communities where the camps were located.

 Internment

 During the First World War, a growing sentiment against "enemy aliens" had manifested itself amongst Canadians.
-The British government urged Canada not to act indiscriminately against subject nationalities of the Austro-Hungarian Empire who were in fact friendly to the British Empire.
+The British government urged Canada not to act indiscriminately against subject nationalities of Austria-Hungary who were in fact friendly to the British Empire.
 However, Ottawa took a hard line.
 These enemy-born citizens were treated as social pariahs, and many lost their employment.
 Under the 1914 War Measures Act, "aliens of enemy nationality" were compelled to register with authorities.
 About 70,000 Ukrainians from Austria-Hungary fell under this description.
-8,579 males and some women and children were interned by the Canadian Government, including 5,954 Austro-Hungarians, most of whom were probably ethnic Ukrainians.
-Most of the 8,600 people interned were young men apprehended while trying to cross the border into the U.S. to look for jobs; attempting to leave Canada was illegal.
-Most of the interned were poor or unemployed single men, although 81 women and 156 children (mainly Germans in Vernon and Ukrainians at Spirit Lake) had no choice but to accompany their menfolk to two of the camps, in Spirit Lake, near Amos, Quebec, and Vernon, British Columbia.
+8,579 males and some women and children were interned by the Government of Canada, including 5,954 Austro-Hungarians, most of whom were probably ethnic Ukrainians.
+Most of the 8,600 people interned were young men apprehended while trying to cross the border into the United States to look for jobs; attempting to leave Canada was illegal.
+Most of the interned were poor or unemployed single men, although 81 women and 156 children (mainly Germans in Vernon and Ukrainians at Spirit Lake) had no choice but to accompany the men to two of the camps, in Spirit Lake, near Amos, Quebec, and Vernon, British Columbia.
 Some of the internees were Canadian-born and others were naturalized British subjects, although most were recent immigrants.
 Citizens of the Russian Empire were generally not interned.

 Many of these internees were used for forced labour in internment camps.

 There was a severe shortage of farm labour, so in 1916–17 nearly all of the internees were "paroled".
 Many parolees went to the custody of local farmers.
 They were paid at current wage rates, usually 20 cents per hour, with fifty cents a day deducted for room and board.
 Other parolees were sent as paid workers to railway gangs and mines.
 The internees turned over all their cash to authorities – $329,000 in total, of which $298,000 was returned to them on release.